Electric vehicles offered by German manufacturers and outlook National Platform Electric Mobility

 The roadmap for electric mobility (in German – “Wegweiser Elektromobilität”) was published with the recommendations of the German National Platform for Electric Mobility (NPE) in 2016.
 The booklet summarizes the progress achieved by the electric mobility industry in Germany up to June 2016, visualized in easy-to-follow/comprehansible charts, and provides policy recommendations for the decision-makers on how to achievethe the defined goals.
 You can find more information about the Wegweiser Elektromobilität here.

 In the beginning of 2015, Germany has reached a new milestone: Electric vehicles fill a gap in the market.
 Step by step, a younger as yet small but dynamically growing market is beginning to form.
 In no other country does the customer have such a large selection of different types of electric vehicles across the board.

 More than 30 models of German electric vehicles are currently on the market.

 New registrations of electric vehicles in Germany

 The graph shows the cumulative new registrations of electric vehicles in Germany.
 It is color coded according to the type of electrification of the power transmission.
 The blue section shows the share of plug-in hybrid vehicles (PHEV), the green section represents battery electric vehicles (BEV).
-In the first half of 2016, sales of electric vehicles only added just under 9 percent.
+The cumulative new registrations reached on 31 Dezember 2017 131.770 electric vehicles.
 The low growth rates are explained by customers’ anticipation of the environmental subsidy approved in the spring, which has now come into force with retroactive effect from May 18, 2016.
 The environmental subsidy was launched at the beginning of July and is expected to have a positive effect on the market.

 But despite this, there is still a long way to go to large-scale market penetration by electric vehicles.
 Today we are preparing the path for market ramp-up of electric mobility and electric vehicles in Germany.